Oslandia/workshop-3d-itowns/README.md

 The workshop is composed of three modules:

 * Data: importing geospatial data from different sources into a postGIS database
-* Web client: an introduction to the iTowns web application and the PoTree viewer
+* Web client: an introduction to the iTowns web application
 * Analysis: 3D analysis using postGIS and visualization of the result with iTowns

 In each module, steps are marked with a number, allowing you to follow easily the whole training session.